zoobab/openwrt-openvz/README.md

 ====

 1. Some earlier versions of openwrt (such as 12.04 Attitude Adjustment) does not "mount" properly (see https://dev.openwrt.org/ticket/11618), this is fixed in the barrier breaker release.
-2. Changing the passwd to have dropbear SSH does not work, still have to investigate why
 3. /etc/rc.common complains about accessing /proc/sys/kernel/core_pattern :

     * 23:33 root@trogir /etc/vz/dists/scripts# vzctl restart 113